 Other duties that may fall to a homicide investigator during a typical work day might include:

 - Collaborating with other law enforcement officials or the U.S. District Attorney

 - Serving misdemeanor and felony warrants and arresting suspects

 - Preparing court papers, including subpoenas and summons

 The work of a homicide investigator can be very stressful and dangerous.
 Investigators often witness murder crime scenes, and the constant exposure to death and criminal behavior may take an emotional toll over time.

-The U.S. Bureau of Labor Statistics estimated in 2013 that detectives and criminal investigators earned a mean annual salary of $79,030.
+The U.S. Bureau of Labor Statistics estimated in 2018 that detectives and criminal investigators earned a mean annual salary of $85,020.
 Wages varied greatly by employer and geographic area.
-Employment growth for detectives and criminal investigators was expected to be slow, at 2% from 2012-2022 (www.bls.gov).
+Employment growth for detectives and criminal investigators was expected to grow by 3% from 2018-2028 (www.bls.gov).

 Homicide investigators investigate and attempt to solve murders; during this process, they may have to conduct interviews, analyze fingerprints and other evidence, and prepare reports and court papers.
 Other responsibilities might include testifying in court, arresting suspects, and executing felony warrants.
 While not always required, an undergraduate degree in criminal justice can be helpful for career advancement, and investigative at a police academy is mandatory.